-- DPP stands for Digital Photo Professional. - In this manual, the screens used in the basic operation instructions are from Windows 8.1/10. - ▶ indicates the selection procedure of the menu. - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p. indicates a reference page.
+- DPP stands for Digital Photo Professional. - indicates the selection procedure of the menu. - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p. indicates a reference page.
 Click to move to the relevant page. - Advanced indicates the function for advanced users who are experienced in handling image processing software. - ? : Marks helpful information when a problem arises.